 In many cases, selecting a particular type of plywood and thickness is based more on the convenience of using that actual thickness for different purposes and thickness for the work being done than anything else.
 Plywood is strong enough to provide more strength and stiffness than is needed in a particular application.

-Nevertheless, there are applications where the strength and stiffness of the plywood is the determining factor in selecting a particular thickness of plywood for different purposes and thickness.
+Nevertheless, there are applications where the strength and stiffness of the plywood is the determining factors in selecting a particular thickness of plywood for different purposes and thicknesses.
 Such is the case for plywood structural elements used in building homes.
 The same can apply to many other applications, such as making furniture and shipping crates.

 The most obvious of these factors is the thickness of the plywood.
 Just how strong plywood is made is a bit hard to understand.
 While the various types of plywood have been tested over the gambit of support options encountered in most building materials, the resulting data is not presented in a manner the layperson might understand.
 Part of this is because of the wide variety of support options used in construction and how much that support affects the strength of any structure built out of plywood.